Our 30th ANNIVERSARY

 Scott is always looking for a new challenge, so he decided to try his hand at offering a summer camp.
 The Kids 4 Kids summer camps have become one of the most popular destinations for children in the Halton area, filling in a week with over 1400 campers.
 During COVID, Camp Kahuna provided an environment where children could flourish, regain resiliency and balance the effects of lockdowns and school closures.

 The day camps were a hit, so why not try a sleep-away camp?
 So, Camp Manitou, a Scout camp in Kilbride, was booked for the sleep-away camp.
 There was an average of forty to sixty campers for the first two years.
-Day camps and the sleep away camp, Camp Kahuna, were now getting too big for the church locations and Camp Manitou, so we moved to Camp Sidrabene, a Latvian Children’s Camp in North Burlington.
+Day camps and the sleep-away camp, Camp Kahuna, were getting too big for the church locations and Camp Manitou, so we moved to Camp Sidrabene, a Latvian Children’s Camp in North Burlington.
 This is where all the camps are presently run.

 A spectacular experience is created for the campers.
-We combine traditional camp activities like campfires, games of Capture the Flag and swimming with extraordinary presenters.
+We combine traditional camp activities like campfires, Capture the Flag games, and swimming with extraordinary presenters.
 We have had visits from Alan Frew, lead singer from Glass Tiger, musical groups, the Spoons and the Kings.
-Child soldier Michel Chikwanine and Pinball Clemons inspired the campers with their incredible life stories.
+Child soldiers Michel Chikwanine and Pinball Clemons inspired the campers with their incredible life stories.
 There have been full-size carnivals, BMX bike stunt performers, magicians like Mark Clearview and jugglers who have to entertain the campers.
 Camp Kahuna has become an extraordinary place that builds memories and encourages children to pursue leadership.
-We even have the privilege of working with a few celebrity children like Doug Gilmour’s daughter and Sarah Blackwood’s boys (Walk Off the earth).
+We even have the privilege of working with a few celebrity children like Doug Gilmour’s daughter and Sarah Blackwood’s boys (Walk Off the Earth).

 Along with the Kids 4 Kids after-school and lunch programs and summer camps, Scott enjoys speaking at schools across Canada and Scotland.
 Scott has spoken across Canada in British Columbia, Alberta, Saskatchewan, Quebec, and Newfoundland.
 In addition, he has talked to children in Perth, Crieff and Edinburgh, Scotland.
 One of the highlights of Scotland was speaking at George Heriot School in Edinburgh.
 George Heriot is a five-hundred-year-old school that J.K.
 Rowling used to inspire her Hogwarts School.
 Scott has also talked to children in Bermuda.